North Carolina Tar Heels men's basketball

-The North Carolina Tar Heels Men's basketball program is the college basketball team of the University of North Carolina at Chapel Hill.
-The Tar Heels have won six National Collegiate Athletic Association (NCAA) championships (1957, 1982, 1993, 2005, 2009, and 2017), in addition to a Helms Athletic Foundation retroactive title (1924), and participated in a record twenty-one Final Fours.
-It is the only school to have reached at least one Final Four for nine straight decades (no other school has done it in more than seven straight) and at least two Final Fours for six straight decades, all while averaging more wins per season played (20.7) than any other program in college basketball.
+The North Carolina Tar Heels men's basketball program is a college basketball team of the University of North Carolina at Chapel Hill.
+The Tar Heels have won six NCAA championships (1957, 1982, 1993, 2005, 2009, and 2017) in addition to a 1924 Helms Athletic Foundation title (retroactive).
+North Carolina has won a record 134 NCAA tournament matchups while advancing to 31 Sweet Sixteen berths (since 1975), a record 21 Final Fours, and 12 title games.
+It is the only school to have an active streak of reaching the National Championship game for nine straight decades (no other school has done it in more than six straight) and at least two Final Fours for six straight decades, all while averaging more wins per season played (20.7) than any other program in college basketball.
 In 2012, ESPN ranked North Carolina No. 1 on its list of the 50 most successful programs of the past fifty years.

-North Carolina's six NCAA championships are third-most all-time, behind UCLA (11) and Kentucky (8).
-UNC has also won eighteen Atlantic Coast Conference tournament (ACC) titles, thirty-two ACC regular season titles, and has appeared in a record twenty-one NCAA Tournament Final Fours.
-The program has produced many notable players who went on to play in the NBA, including four of ESPN's top 74 players of all-time: Michael Jordan, James Worthy, Vince Carter, and Bob McAdoo (tied for most with UCLA and Georgetown).
+North Carolina's six national championships are tied with UConn for third-most all-time, behind UCLA (11) and Kentucky (8).
+UNC has also won eighteen Atlantic Coast Conference tournament (ACC) titles, and thirty-three ACC regular season titles.
+The program has produced many notable players who went on to play in the NBA, including four of ESPN's top 74 players of all-time: Michael Jordan, James Worthy, Vince Carter, and Bob McAdoo (tied for most with UCLA).
 Many Tar Heel assistant coaches and players have gone on to become head coaches elsewhere.